Intune Configuration

 Preparing Azure

-Give your Application Registration a name.
+Give your App Registration a name.

 Click "Register" to save: